TapTrack/TappyExternalNfc/README.md

 # Tappy External NFC

-This project includes a simple utility for connecting to TappyBLE devices, initiating tag polling, and broadcasting the results to other applications that may be listening.
+This project includes a simple utility for connecting to TappyBLE and TappyUSB devices, initiating tag polling, and broadcasting the results to other applications that may be listening.
 Additionally, it has the capability to automatically launch URLs found on NDEF-formatted tags.